pabitra-kumar-panda/NAGA-ED-ContactUs-API/README.md

    HTML (ContactUs.html),
    CSS (ContactUs.css),
    JavaScript (Contact.js)
+# To run the Page
-# Open ContactUs file------>ContactUs.html to use the page.
+  Clone the repo-------->Open ContactUs file------>ContactUs.html to use the page.

 # Course-API
 A simple RESTful API built with Node.js and Express that allows for CRUD (Create, Read, Update, Delete) operations on courses.